-In this article, we affirmatively answer the above question in the context of Markov Potential Games (MPG), which have been extensively studied in recent works \cite{leonardos2021global,zhang2021gradient,song2021can,mao2021decentralized,ding2022independent,fox2022independent,zhangglobal,marden2012state,macua2018learning}.
-In MPGs, the change of utility of any player from unilaterally deviating their policy can be evaluated by the change of the potential function, and a stationary Nash equilibrium policy can be solved as the global optimum of the potential function.
-Previous studies have mainly focused on developing gradient-based algorithms to compute stationary Nash equilibrium in both the discounted infinite horizon settings \cite{zhang2021gradient,leonardos2021global,ding2022independent,fox2022independent} and the finite horizon episodic settings \cite{mao2021decentralized,song2021can}.
-However, gradient computation requires coordination among agents since the computation of value function and its derivatives require agents to have the access to simulator/oracle or to coordinate and communicate their strategies and payoffs \cite{leonardos2021global,fox2022independent, daskalakis2020independent,ding2022independent}.
-Such communication and coordination may be limited in many real-world multi-agent systems due to communication constraints and privacy concerns \cite{kutschinski2003learning,nuti2011algorithmic}.
+In this article, we study the above question in the context of Markov Potential Games (MPGs) (\cite{leonardos2021global,zhang2021gradient,song2021can,mao2021decentralized,ding2022independent,fox2022independent,zhangglobal,marden2012state,macua2018learning}).
+In MPGs, the change of utility of any player from unilaterally deviating their policy can be evaluated by the change of the potential function. {MPGs can be used to study Markov team games (also known as common interest games) \cite{arslan2016decentralized}, stochastic congestion games \cite{fox2022independent}, and dynamic demand-response in energy marketplaces \cite{narasimha2022multi}.} Previous studies of MPGs have mainly focused on analyzing convergence properties of gradient-based algorithms in both discounted infinite horizon settings \cite{zhang2021gradient,leonardos2021global,ding2022independent,fox2022independent} and finite horizon episodic settings \cite{mao2021decentralized,song2021can}.
+However, the evaluation of gradient (or its estimate) of any player's value function requires players to either have access to a simulator/oracle of the value function or to coordinate and communicate their strategies and payoffs with each other \cite{leonardos2021global,fox2022independent, daskalakis2020independent,ding2022independent}.
+Such communication and coordination may be restricted in many real-world multi-agent systems due to communication constraints or privacy concerns \cite{kutschinski2003learning,nuti2011algorithmic,leslie2006generalised}.

-We propose an independent and decentralized multi-agent reinforcement learning dynamics, and prove its convergence to the set of stationary Nash equilibria in infinite-horizon discounted MPGs.
-In our setting, players do not know the existence of other players participating in the game, and do not have knowledge of state transition probability, their own utility functions or the opponents' utility functions.
-Each player only observes the realized state, and their own realized reward in each stage.